kevinding0218/InterviewDocuments/Q and A/Interview - Web API.md

 	- we deploy the APIs in server A, and store data on server B and authenticate requests in server C.
 ### compare REST vs SOAP
 1. The SOAP is an XML based protocol whereas REST is not a protocol but it is an architectural pattern i.e. resource-based architecture.
-3. SOAP has specifications for both stateless and state-full implementation whereas REST is completely stateless.
+2. SOAP has specifications for both stateless and state-full implementation whereas REST is completely stateless.
-4. SOAP enforces message format as XML whereas REST does not enforce message format as XML, JSON or text.
+3. SOAP enforces message format as XML whereas REST does not enforce message format as XML, JSON or text.
-5. The SOAP message consists of an envelope which includes SOAP headers and body to store the actual information we want to send whereas REST uses the HTTP build-in headers (with a variety of media-types) to store the information and uses the HTTP GET, POST, PUT and DELETE methods to perform CRUD operations.
+4. The SOAP message consists of an envelope which includes SOAP headers and body to store the actual information we want to send whereas REST uses the HTTP build-in headers (with a variety of media-types) to store the information and uses the HTTP GET, POST, PUT and DELETE methods to perform CRUD operations.
-6. SOAP uses interfaces and named operations to expose the service whereas to expose resources (service) REST uses URI and methods like (GET, PUT, POST, DELETE).
+5. SOAP uses interfaces and named operations to expose the service whereas to expose resources (service) REST uses URI and methods like (GET, PUT, POST, DELETE).
-7. SOAP Performance is slow as compared to REST.
+6. SOAP Performance is slow as compared to REST.
+## Difference between GET and POST

 ## Serialization
 ### Can you serialize hashtable and Why?
 - **No**, You **can’t** Serialize Hash table.Because, the .NET Framework does **not allow serialization** of any object that implements the `IDictionary` interface